 |

-The card you select as your opening lead is probable the most important card
+The card you select as your opening lead is probably the

-the table (easier when there is plenty of bidding), declarer's likely strength
+(easier when there is mucho bidding), declarer's likely strength

 and the degree of trump fit that the bidding seems to indicate.